masonelmore/esi/docs/OpportunitiesApi.md

 > []int32 GetOpportunitiesTasks(ctx, optional)
 Get opportunities tasks

-Return a list of opportunities tasks  --- Alternate route: `/dev/opportunities/tasks/`  Alternate route: `/legacy/opportunities/tasks/`  Alternate route: `/v1/opportunities/tasks/`  --- This route expires daily at 11:05
+Return a list of opportunities tasks  ---  This route expires daily at 11:05

 ### Required Parameters